simonesilvestroni/m2m-website/_posts/2023-05-12-erasing-things.md

 tags:
   - 'personal'
   - 'web development'
-description: 'I’ve been using this website as a platform to experiment visual solutions that might appease my aesthetic sense, and at the same time be more accessible for everyone.'
+summary: 'I’ve been using this website as a platform to experiment visual solutions that might appease my aesthetic sense, and at the same time be more accessible for everyone.'
 ---
 That's fine, many people from my RSS list are doing the same, it's kind of a perk of having a personal place on the internet.
 As my friend Claudio — who happens to work as a Ruby programmer — keep saying: part of being a good developer is the ability to know _what code to delete_.